February 15, 2019

 But Monara Dini, doctor of podiatric medicine and associate clinical professor at UC San Francisco, tells Popsugar that there are three weightlifting exercises that can really benefit from a flat shoe like Converse All-Stars: squats, bench presses and deadlifts.

-Apparently Converse’s flat surface simulates being barefoot, which forces you to use your entire foot to "grip the ground and remain planted," Dini tells Popsugar.
-It also helps you push through the heel — a crucial part of benefitting from weightlifting.
-Dini adds that it is most important to wear flat shoes when lifting HEAVY weights — a quick dumbbell session doesn't require specific footwear.
+Apparently Converse’s flat surface simulates being barefoot, which forces you to use your entire foot to "grip the ground and remain planted," and help push through the heel — a crucial part of benefitting from weightlifting, Dini tells Popsugar.
+She adds that it is most important to wear flat shoes when lifting HEAVY weights — a quick dumbbell session doesn't require specific footwear.

 “They’re cheap, flat, and you can wear them to and from the gym, so you don’t have to carry a second pair,” wrote Wire Cutter staff writer Chris Heinonen..